anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 that contains at least a certification request and a certification response.
 The following conventions are used in order to provide maximal compatibility to BRSKI:

-* `<enrollment-protocol>`: MUST reference the protocol being used, which MAY be CMP, CMC, SCEP, EST {{RFC7030}} as in BRSKI, or a newly defined approach.
+* `<enrollment-protocol>`: MUST reference the protocol being used, which MAY be EST {{RFC7030}} as in BRSKI, CMP, or an identifier for any other defined instantiation of BRSKI-AE.

   Note: additional endpoints (well-known URIs) at the registrar may need to be defined by the enrollment protocol being used.